 Services offered by the NFCOZ are available for all children from birth to grade four and their families residing in Newport, Rhode Island and birth to grade eight in Middletown.
 Programs focus on children’s learning, physical and mental health, and parent support and education.
 Experienced youth development staff work with children to develop social and emotional competencies and develop resiliency.
 This work is important for youth to build protective factors and improve engagement with schools.
 Engaged youth are more likely to have better attendance at school, engage in healthy behavior, and set goals for the future.

 · School Age Services in Newport include the Community Learning Center which provides comprehensive after school, school vacation week and summer programs, designed to expand learning time throughout the school day/year with intensive academic support, blended with physical activity, cultural, recreational, artistic, and service learning enrichment opportunities; and the Champion Childcare Program at Pell which is a 4 Star licensed before and after school childcare program offered daily during the school year.
-In Middletown, out of school time programs include after school enrichment at Aquidneck and Forest Avenue Elementary Schools and Gaudet Middle School, school vacation camps, and an eight week summer camp program.
+In Middletown, out of school time programs include after school enrichment at Aquidneck and Forest Avenue Elementary Schools and Gaudet Middle School, school vacation camps, and the summer camp program.

-· Family Programs including the Family Service Coordination Program, connect parents with essential community resources, improve parenting skills, provide educational opportunities, help families to be more involved in their children’s education, encourage daily school attendance, assist children with transitions, and reduce social isolation.
+· Family Programs including the Family Service Coordination Program, connect families with essential community resources, improve parenting skills, provide educational opportunities, help families to be more involved in their children’s education, encourage daily school attendance, assist children with transitions, and reduce social isolation.

 · The Backpack Program provides a weekly backpack of food for enrolled children to eat during the weekend when food can be scarce for families.